tyreepearson/field-workshops-terraform/docs/index.md

 - Also add any parameters the policy requires to your policy set.
 - And add references to any Sentinel Modules that policies in it use.

+???

+you can add a policy to an exisiting policy set, you can add new paramater for the policy may require, add comments to make it more friendly, its all about doing it in stages and pieces.
 ---
 class: title, smokescreen, shelf
 background-image: url(https://hashicorp.github.io/field-workshops-assets/assets/bkgs/HashiCorp-Title-bkg.jpeg)